 Practice review is a critical element in enhancing audit quality, which in turn supports effective regulation of the accountancy profession and protection of the public interest.
-The MIA Practice Review Committee is empowered by the MIA to carry out surveillance activities on audit firms (AFs) registered with the Institute to ensure that audit practitioners adhere to International Auditing Standards (ISAs), professional standards, legal and regulatory requirements when they perform their audit work.
+The MIA Practice Review Committee is empowered by the MIA to carry out surveillance activities on audit firms (AFs) registered with the Institute to ensure that audit practitioners adhere to International Standards of Auditing (ISAs), professional standards, legal and regulatory requirements when they perform their audit work.

 The Practice Review Programme (PRP) is established under Section B250: Quality Assurance and Practice Review of the By-Laws of MIA.
 Practice Review is a process whereby the standards and procedures of members’ audit practice are assessed to ensure that they are in compliance with professional standards, legal and regulatory requirements.